45ACC/45ACC.github.io/excursion.md

 ## eating

-> [!TIP]
-> most of the beer places/wine bars offer food, but those below are restaurants first and foremost.
+> Most of the beer places/wine bars offer food, but those below are restaurants first and foremost.

 * Emily Taylor.
 Asian.
 * Suku (in Fomo).
 Great authentic Indonesian food.